wikipedia2vec/wikipedia2vec/README.md

 % wget https://dumps.wikimedia.org/enwiki/latest/enwiki-latest-pages-articles.xml.bz2
 ```

-Note that, you do not need to decompress the file.
+Note that, you do not need to decompress the dump file.

-Then, the embeddings can be built from a Wikipedia dump by using the *train* command:
+Then, the embeddings can be built from a Wikipedia dump using the *train* command:

 ```
 % wikipedia2vec train DUMP_FILE MODEL_FILE